This post has been updated in April 2014.

 Disclosure: I am an Amazon associate and this post contains affiliate links.
 For full disclosure, please click here and thank you for supporting my blog!

 1. Talk About Your Upcoming TripStart talking to your children about your upcoming trip a few weeks before an actual trip.
-Answer all the questions they might have - our daughter was already a fluent talker and had a lot of why and how questions that we took time to answer.
+Answer all the questions they might have - our daughter was already a fluent talker at 2, and she had a lot of why and how questions that we took time to answer.

 2. Read Books About Plane Travel

 Our daughter adores Usborne First Experiences stories by Anne Civardi.
 There are several different stories in these series, and Going on a Plane details every step of a journey – from getting into airport, going through security, to picking up luggage at destination.
 This book has bright realistic illustrations by Stephen Catwright.
 Complete Book of First Experiences proved to be a great investment for our home library, since it was one of Smarty’s favorite books for several years.
 Another two books I recommend are A Day in the Airport by Richard Scarry and My First Airplane Ride by Patricia Hubbell.

 3. Play Pretend

 After reading books, play pretend at home.
 Let your young child go on a plane on her own and guide her through steps in this pretend play if she or he allows you to.
 My daughter enjoyed packing her little backpack, strapping herself into her high chair and pretending that she is flying to different countries around the world.